microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 The following steps show how to configure an LTI tool on a Moodle LMS.

 ### General
-If this is a new Moodle installation without existing users, we reccomend editing the /etc/httpd/conf/httpd.conf file to ensure connectivity with the LTI.
+If this is a new Moodle installation without existing users, we reccomend editing the "/etc/httpd/conf/httpd.conf" file on your Moodle VM to ensure connectivity with the LTI.

+- Edit your httpd.conf file or alternatively in the vhosts file:
+- SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
+- SetEnvIf Content-Type "(.*)" HTTP_CONTENT_TYPE=$1
+- SetEnvIf Accept "(.*)" HTTP_ACCEPT=$1

-For Apache VPServers running Linux.
+#### For Apache VPServers running Linux.

 Login into your Putty.
 Putty SSH can be googled.
 Enter your username, then password and then type